TylerGrosz9413/Bike-Inventory/README.md

 # Bike-Inventory
-API for managing inventory for bikes with full CRUD operations.
+API for managing inventory for bikes with full CRUD(create, read, update, delete) operations.

 This project has a three layer design with repository, service and web/controller layers along with a pojo(plain old java object) class and an exception class.
 I used Postman to test the functionality of the API.